GlobetrotterG/mega-man-memory-game/README.md

 As a user:

 * I want to play a game that is fun, colourful, interactive, and conceptual.
-* I want to play an interesting game that I can use as my daily dose of brainpower.
 * I want to play a game that provides me instructions on how to play it.
 * I want to play I game that works on a laptop, desktop, tablet, and mobile.
 * I want to play a game that tests and challenges my memory skills within a timeframe.